george-pov/YTSkedy/docs/ui/development/responsive-layout.md

 - `app-actions`

-Do not add global utilities for colors, typography, visibility, order, offsets, display, broad flex behavior, or component appearance unless a later design decision approves that expansion.
+Do not add global utilities for colors, typography, visibility, order, offsets, display, broad flex behavior, or component appearance.
+Expand this list only through an approved design update.

 ## Containers